otoofim/ObjLocalisation/README.md

                         the path ../experiments/model_name.
 Default:
                         default_model

 Note: If you need to train a model on multiple categories the command would be `python run_training.py -c cat dog`.
+In addition, if you want to trian a new mdoel on top of a previously trained model then you need to copy the content of the bestModel folder of the previously trained model to its checkpoints folder.
+In this way, the best model will be loaded for training.

 To evaluate a trained model on the test set `run_testing.py` is used.
 Testing conditions can be set as below: